qooxdoo/qooxdoo/docs/core/understanding_properties.md

 as if they were declared in the `member` section of the configuration -- they can be assigned to, or their value read as if it were a member variable -- but they are treated as if the functional setter or getter, were called.
-All operations desscribed below, that would occur as a result of calling the functional setter, are also called by assigning to the property as a variable.
+All operations described below, that would occur as a result of calling the functional setter, are also called by assigning to the property as a variable.